dlstzd/cse/README.md

-# cse
+# CSE
-A repository for school assignments
+A repository for school assignments and code snippets.